Singaporeans holidaying in Japan relooking travel plans after New Year’s Day quake

 Mr Tan, an online content creator known as Mayiduo, has been in Japan since Dec 28, and was planning to stay till Jan 5.

-He had begun his holiday at Kannabe Highland in Hyogo prefecture before heading to Kyoto – which is to the east of Hyogo – on Dec 30 and then Osaka, where he experienced the tremors.
+He had begun his holiday at Kannabe Highlands in Hyogo prefecture before heading to Kyoto – which is to the east of Hyogo – on Dec 30 and then Osaka, where he experienced the tremors.
 Osaka is about 455km from Noto peninsula.

-“At the moment, the plan is to continue our plans at Osaka, but should the situation worsen, we will definitely be flying out,” Mr Tan said, adding that his next stop is Jeju, Korea.
+“At the moment, the plan is to continue our plans in Osaka, but should the situation worsen, we will definitely be flying out,” Mr Tan said, adding that his next stop is Jeju in South Korea.

-While unaffected by the quake, other Singaporeans in Japan are also taking precautions and making changes to their itinerary.
+While unaffected by the quake, other Singaporeans in Japan are also taking precautions and making changes to their plans.

 Nanyang Technological University student Justin Yeo, 23, has been in Tokyo since Dec 29, and was planning to head to Kanazawa on Jan 4.
 Kanazawa, the capital of Ishikawa, has reported damage to homes and roads following the quake.

-Mr Yeo said: “I was supposed to go from Tokyo to Nagano and then to Kanazawa, but looking at the map, we are essentially moving west towards the earthquake.”
+Mr Yeo said: “I was supposed to go from Tokyo to Nagano and then to Kanazawa, but looking at the map, I would be essentially moving west towards the earthquake.”

-“For now, I will be extending my stay in Tokyo for two more nights,” said Mr Yeo, who is travelling alone, adding that he did not feel any tremors in Tokyo.
+He added: “For now, I will be extending my stay in Tokyo for two more nights.”
+Mr Yeo, who is travelling alone, added that he did not feel any tremors in Tokyo.

-An administrator from Singapore who wanted to be known only as Ms Lee said that she had cancelled her trip to Kyoto – which is about 345km away from Noto – due to the tsunami advisory.
+A Singaporean, who wanted to be known only as Ms Lee, said she has cancelled her trip to Kyoto – which is about 345km away from Noto – due to the tsunami advisory.

-Ms Lee and her husband have been in Japan since Dec 24, and were planning to head to Kyoto on Jan 3.
+She and her husband have been in Japan since Dec 24, and had planned to head to Kyoto on Jan 3.

-They were in their hotel in Osaka when the quake happened, and first heard about it through Singaporean news outlets and when friends sent text messages asking if they were okay.
+They were in their hotel in Osaka when the quake happened, and first heard about it through Singapore news outlets and when friends sent text messages asking if they were okay.

 They tuned in to local news outlets to understand more about the quake, and decided to remain in Osaka.

-She said: “We did not want to take any chances even though we are not going to the coastal region of Kyoto.
-We did not want to be distracted over having to worry (about our safety) when we are there or have our families worry.”
+Ms Lee said: “We did not want to take any chances even though we were not going to the coastal region of Kyoto.
+We did not want to be distracted over having to worry (about our safety) when we are there, or have our families worry.”

 On Facebook group Singaporeans Travelling to Japan (Planning and Discussion), some members were concerned about how the quake would affect their upcoming trip.